Population Growth Is Driving the Migration Crisis

 We left Johannesburg yesterday on a small turbo-prop, which flew high enough to give the umbrella view of this African landscape but not so high that you couldn't get a good sense of what was going on below.
 As we flew east and a little north, the high-rises, the electric-fenced middle-class neighborhoods, the gold-mine tailings, and the slums of old Soweto quickly gave way to another kind of landscape that also was totally made by humans.

 Hundreds and hundreds of miles, as far as the eye could see, of parched brown farmlands.
-Admittedly, its winter here, maybe they look a lot more productive in the wet season.
+Admittedly, it’s winter here, maybe they look a lot more productive in the wet season.
 But I'm suspicious.
 It doesn't do much for my peace of mind about remaining wilderness.
 After all, nearly forty percent of Earth's lands now look like some version of this.

 Another half hour or so of air time, and the farm country finally gives way to a cluster of coal-fired power plants, and I'm not sure if those are nuclear-plant stacks I see down there too.
 This time of year there is lots of burning of last year's vegetation, adding to the brown haze that stretches off to the horizon.